Performance Study of InceptionV3 & CNN

 - Training: The Fine-tuned Deep CNN did better than the previous models with an evaluation of

-Accuracy but still had errors with49%
+82%Accuracy but still had errors with49%Loss (still high loss).

 - Prediction: The improvement in the training results can be seen in the predictions done by the Fine-tuned CNN.